bostankhan6/Image-Segmentation/README.md

 # Image-Segmentation-Unet-DeepLabV3-Segnet

-Semantic Segmentation models have been trained on the MoNuSeg Dataset comprising of 30 H&E stained tissue trainins Images of 30 patients with tumors of different organs.
+Semantic Segmentation models have been trained on the MoNuSeg Dataset comprising of 30 H&E stained tissue training Images of 30 patients with tumors of different organs.
 The dataset also has a subset of 14 images for validation of the models.
 The images were taken at 40 times magnification.

 https://monuseg.grand-challenge.org/Data/